-Michael Fish, the man behind the brand Mr. Fish, set a new standard for men’s tailoring in the 1960s.
-His designs were colorful, controversial and were as much referencing to historical tailoring as they were forward-thinking.
+Michael Fish, the man behind the brand Mr Fish, set a new standard for men’s tailoring in the 1960s.
+His designs were colourful, controversial and were as much referencing historical tailoring as they were forward-thinking.
 It quickly established a cult following consisting of the rock and pop aristocracy of London.

 After working as both a stylist and an apprentice to a shirt maker he finally started making his own designs in 1965 and the following year the store opened on 17 Clifford Street in Mayfair in 1966.

-In this image, between kipper ties and rails of colorful clothing is John Barry Sainsbury, who opened the Mr. Fish shop together with Micheal Fish.
+In this image, between kipper ties and rails of colourful clothing is John Barry Sainsbury, who opened the Mr Fish shop together with Micheal Fish.
 The style was outrageous, flamboyant and often featured vivid prints, ruffles, lace and kaftans and dresses for men.

 Micheal Fish was the man behind one of the most memorable outfits of the spirit of the Sixties, namely the white smock worn by Mick Jagger at the Rolling Stones free concert in Hyde Park on July 5th, 1969.

 And a Mr fish piece from our own collection.
-Pictured here is a cashmere knit with off-center buttoning in orange and green with an almost strobing effect.
+Pictured here is a cashmere knit with off-centre buttoning in orange and green with an almost strobing effect.